Zesix/rail-hunter/README.md

 ### Project Architecture ###

-This project is built using the Impulse Framework: https://github.com/Zesix/Impulse
+This project is built using the [Impulse Framework](https://github.com/Zesix/Impulse).

  - Zenject is used for DI, binding, memory pool, and event system (signals).
 To see how the scene is wired, look at the GameInstaller component attached to SceneContext.
  - Input handling is done by InputListener.
 It listens to input from the CrossPlatformInput manager and fires events accordingly.